-Hiking in Austria could very well be one of the best things you can do in your life, if mountains and the outdoors are a part of your way of life.
-Austria has given the world a lot, from the world-famous Swarovski jewelry to Mozart but for an average person of the world Austria may not be quite as synonymous to the Alpine pastures and cheese as its neighbor Switzerland.
-However, like its neighbor, Austria is easily one of the best hiking countries in the world.
+Hiking in Austria could very well be one of the best things you can do in your life.
+If mountains and the outdoors are a part of your way of life, Austria has it all.
+Austria is home to the world-famous Swarovski jewelry, highly recommended Riedel Wine glasses and Mozart but is also a outdoors paradise.
+Austria is easily one of the best hiking countries in the world.

 In this article I will give a broad overview of the different hiking areas of Austria.
 Austria is divided into provinces and they all have great outdoors opportunities.
-However, if you’re planning to go hiking in Austria – and particularly in the mountains – some areas are probably more attractive than others due to geography and accessibility.
-By accessibility I mean access from international airports and such.
+For hiking in Austria and especially in the mountains, some areas are more attractive than others.

 Overwhelming Amount of Information